-Do you need to take into account growing a family in the future?
+Do you need to take into account a larger family in the future?

 If outside space is an absolute must, would you be willing to compromise with a balcony instead?

-The thought of moving straight into a new build home without the need to do any decorating or maintenance might sound appealing.
-But you will likely pay a hefty premium for a new build.
+The thought of moving straight into a new-build home without the need to do any decorating or maintenance might sound appealing.
+But you will likely pay a hefty premium for it.

 Would you prefer a period house with some character?
 Older houses tend to be less insulated and you might end up needing to spend more on repairs and upkeep.